On Tuesday I headed out to the new Caroline Springs station for a look around. It opened at the end of January.

-In this case, there should have been another train from the city to Ararat, due at 18:45, which should have enter the single track, before passing the inbound train I was waiting for, at Rockbank at 18:50, which would have reached me back at Caroline Spring at 18:55.
+In this case, there should have been another train from the city to Ararat, due at 18:45.
+That should have entered the single track, before passing the inbound train I was waiting for at Rockbank at 18:50, which in turn would have reached me back at Caroline Spring at 18:55.

-But that train to Ararat was some 26 minutes late departing the city — and may have delayed (or been further delayed by) the inbound trains following mine.
+But the 18:45 train to Ararat was some 26 minutes late departing the city — and may have delayed (or been further delayed by) the inbound trains following mine.
 It’s a precision juggling act that won’t be required to the same extent once the line is duplicated.

 18:26 Southern Cross – Ararat is delayed approximately 26 minutes due to the late arrival of another service.